André Almeida (footballer, born 2000)

-Domingos André Ribeiro Almeida (born 30 May 2000) is a Portuguese professional footballer who plays as a midfielder for La Liga club Valencia.
+Domingos André Ribeiro Almeida (born 30 May 2000) is a Portuguese professional footballer who plays as a midfielder for club Racing de Santander, on loan from Valencia.

 He began his career at Vitória de Guimarães, playing 89 total games before a €7.5 million transfer to Valencia in 2022.

 Club career

 Vitória Guimarães

-Born in Guimarães, Minho Province, Almeida joined the academy of Vitória S.C. before his 10th birthday.
-On 6 August 2016, at only 16, he made his senior debut with the reserve side in the LigaPro, playing 77 minutes in a 2–1 away loss against C.D.
-Santa Clara.
+Born in Guimarães, Minho Province, Almeida joined the academy of Vitória de Guimarães before his 10th birthday.
+On 6 August 2016, at only 16, he made his senior debut with the reserve side in the LigaPro, playing 77 minutes in a 2–1 away loss against Santa Clara.

-Almeida appeared in his first match in the Primeira Liga with the first team on 18 August 2019, starting in the 1–1 home draw with Boavista FC.
-He scored his first goal in the competition on 8 September, in the away fixture against Rio Ave FC (same result).
+Almeida appeared in his first match in the Primeira Liga with the first team on 18 August 2019, starting in the 1–1 home draw with Boavista.
+He scored his first goal in the competition on 8 September, in the away fixture against Rio Ave (same result).
 The previous March, he had signed a professional contract until 2022 with a buyout clause of €20 million.

 Valencia

-On 25 August 2022, Almeida joined Valencia CF on a six-year deal; the transfer fee was the Spanish club's highest of the transfer window, €7.5 million in five instalments.
-He made his La Liga debut on 4 September in a 5–1 home win over Getafe CF as a 70th-minute substitute.
-Thirteen days later, he scored to conclude a 3–0 victory against RC Celta de Vigo also at Mestalla Stadium.
+On 25 August 2022, Almeida joined Valencia on a six-year deal; the transfer fee was the Spanish club's highest of the transfer window, €7.5 million in five instalments.
+He made his La Liga debut on 4 September in a 5–1 home win over Getafe as a 70th-minute substitute.
+Thirteen days later, he scored to conclude a 3–0 victory against Celta de Vigo also at the Mestalla Stadium.

+On 1 September 2026, Almeida was loaned to Racing de Santander also in the Spanish top division, on a one-year deal.